BlockchainCommons/Research/papers/bcr-2023-002-known-value.md

 | 51 | vendor     | property | Declares the vendor of the subject. | [BCR-2023-006](bcr-2023-006-envelope-attachment.md)
 | 52 | conformsTo | property | An established standard to which the subject conforms. | http://purl.org/dc/terms/conformsTo

+### Graphs

+Codepoints 60-89 are reserved for graph types.
+See [BCR-2024-006](bcr-2024-006-envelope-graph.md) for specific assignments.

 ### Expressions and Function Calls

 | Codepoint | Canonical Name | Type | Description | URI